UK Global Talent Visa for Software Engineers: A Practical Guide

 Common Mistakes by Engineers

 Many engineers collect evidence by downloading their LinkedIn profile and GitHub activity.
-GitHub contributor graphs without context, without showing what was built, who uses it, do not evidence OC1.
-A commit history is not evidence of innovation.
+GitHub contributor graphs without context, without showing what was built, who uses it, do not evidence OC2.
+A commit history alone is not evidence of recognition beyond your occupation.

 Over-relying on employer internal recognition ('I was promoted' or 'I received a bonus') signals competence within your organisation, not impact on the broader digital technology sector.